 Following the assessment, the OT writes a report on your abilities, areas of concern, recommendations for vehicle modifications and licence restrictions.
-The report is filed in your Health Sciences Centre medical record and a copy is sent to our Medical Compliance and Assessments department and the referring physician.
+The report is filed in your Health Sciences Centre medical record and a copy is sent to our Medical Compliance and Assessments Program and the referring physician.
 If vehicle modifications are required, a copy is also sent to Assistive Technology Products and Services (ATPS) at Health Sciences Centre.

 Please note that the cost for the on-road evaluation is $100.
 You will be responsible for this fee.
 If lessons are recommended, you must then pay for these separately.

 If the occupational therapist has recommended assistive devices/vehicle modifications to drive safely, the cost of purchasing and installing these devices is the customer’s responsibility.
 The occupational therapist will provide you with an information sheet outlining the required devices and a list of vendors.